rcav8tr/CS2Mod-BuildingUse/ReadMe.md

   Each building contributes 100% to the total capacity amount for the entire city.
   Therefore, the total efficiency for the entire city for each building type is a simple average over the buildings of that type.
   Small and large buildings contribute equally to the average.
-- Note that the total capacity divided by 100 is the count of buildings of that type.
+- Note that the total capacity divided by 100 is the number of buildings of that type.

 ### Processing Infoview
 - Production or processing speed as a percent of the production or processing speed capacity.